Azure-Samples/managed-identity/ms-identity-aspnet-mi-as-fic/guide-and-snippets.md

 #### Example: App services
 In Azure App Service (& Azure Functions), you can enable a managed identity via the Azure portal or CLI:

 - **Portal**: Navigate to your Web App or Function App in the Azure Portal.
 Under Settings, select Identity.
-Turn on the System-assigned identity (simply switch it to On and click Save) or add a User-assigned identity (select from your existing managed identities).
-Once enabled, Azure will generate a principal ID and (for system-assigned) a client ID for the identity.
+Add a User-assigned identity (or select from your existing identities).

 - **Azure CLI**: Use the CLI for automation.
 For example, to assign an existing user-assigned identity: